scrabbletank/farhome-rules/eberron.md

 Target a wounded creature.
 That creature must make a stamina saving throw against your spellcasting roll.
 On failure, you acquire the creatures blood.

 For each level cast above cantrip, the range increases by 2 tiles.

+#### Blood Manipulation
+*Cantrip*

+- **Casting Time:** 4 AP
+- **Range:** 6
+- **Duration:** instant
+- **Damage Type:** necrotic

+Your power over blood allows for the manipulation of the blood within a creature.
+Target a create with whom you have their blood and choose one of the following effects.
+You direct all their blood to a single point in their body, the target makes a constitution saving throw.
+On a failed save they have disadvantage on their next attack, save, or ability check.

+Add an enhanced die for every level cast above cantrip.

 ### First Level